rafauniville/TCC-2025/README.md

-# TCC - AI-Assisted Test Generation for React Components
+# TCC - Evaluation of Generative Artificial Intelligence in the Generation of Unit Tests for Front-End Applications

 This repository contains the full code, prompts, and test results for a research project that evaluates the use of artificial intelligence tools to automatically generate unit tests for React components.